• Skip to primary navigation

 Playa Hermosa, Guanacaste activities

-From Playa Hermosa, you can also book organized activities such as fishing, scuba diving, snorkeling and beach hopping in the Gulf of Papagayo.
+You can also book organized excursions such as fishing, scuba diving, snorkeling and beach hopping in the Gulf of Papagayo.

 Shopping